TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-custom-roles.md

 ## **Recommended steps**

-**Error: Role definition limit exceeded.
+**Role definition limit exceeded.
 No more role definitions can be created**

 Azure supports up to 2000 custom roles in a tenant.
 [Learn more](https://docs.microsoft.com/azure/role-based-access-control/custom-roles)